 Jacopo Negretti (called Palma the Younger)

-Celebration of the victory of the Battle of Lepanto, post 1571
+Celebration of the victory of the Battle of Lepanto

-The demanding work on the imposing painting on canvas depicting the Celebration of the Battle of Lepanto di Palma il Giovane, coming from Villa San Remigio in Verbania, involved the collaboration of various bodies and was carried out thanks to the contribution of the Cassa di Risparmio di Torino Foundation (as part of the 2018 ‘Cantieri diffusi’ call), the Consorzio delle Residenze Reali Sabaude, the Municipality of Verbania and the 5 per thousand funds of the Ministry of Cultural Heritage and Activities.
+The intervention on the large painting on canvas depicting the Celebration of the Battle of Lepanto of Palma il Giovane, coming from Villa San Remigio in Verbania, provided for the collaboration of various bodies and was carried out thanks to the contribution of the Cassa di Risparmio di Torino Foundation (as part of the 2018 ‘Cantieri diffusi’ call), the Consorzio delle Residenze Reali Sabaude, the Municipality of Verbania and the 5 per thousand funds of the Ministry of Cultural Heritage and Activities.

 CASE STUDY